nobu-maeda/n3xb/specs/maker-note/maker-note.md

 | `trusted-arbitration`       | Trade is arbitrated by a trusted entity      |
 | `accepts-partial_take`      | Taking of partial amount is accepted         |

-If `accepts-partial-take` is set, the Maker Order Note is to be replaced with the amounts adjusted instead of being deleted after a partial trade is considered *In Progress*.
-Also see the later sections on **Invalidation**, **Updates** and **Expiry** for further details.
+If `accepts-partial-take` is set, the Maker Order Note is to be replaced with the amounts adjusted instead of being deleted after a partial trade is considered [*locked*](/specs/architecture/architecture.md#locking-of-a-trade).
+Also see the later sections on [**Invalidation**](#invalidation), [**Updates**](#updates) and [**Expiry**](#expiry) for further details.

 A trade can time-out after being taken if the trade have not completed within the time-out value.
 This is typically seen in on-chain timelock arbitration scripts, and Lightning hold invoices.
 Tags can help query for time-out attributes, with predefined values as follows.
 Note that with either `trade-times-out-4-days` and `trade-times-out-24-hours`, `trade-times-out` is considered the generic case and should also be specified.
-If only `trade-times-out` is specified, a non-standard trade engine specific timeout is assumed applied.
+If only `trade-times-out` is specified, a non-standard trade engine specific timeout is assume applied.

 | `trade-times-out` prefix | description                                                 |
 | ------------------------ | ----------------------------------------------------------- |